DAY 1: 11th JULY

 - Economical sustainability of collection schemes for foodwaste/Biowaste in Cities, a focus on a medium City (Parma, Italy)

-Marco Ricci, Senior Project Manager, CIC
+Marco Ricci, Senior Project Manager, Italian Composting and Biogas Association (CIC)

 - Demonstrating savings for local government with AD